 Username and Password - No Steam Guard

 Username and Password - Steam Guard via Email

 Requires your Steam username and password and you will also receive an email on the first login to SteamCMD and be required to enter a code.
 Once the code is entered your server is authorised to use the steam account you entered.

 Username and Password - Steam Guard via Smartphone (not compatible with LinuxGSM)

 Requires your Steam Username & Password but also requires you have the Steam app on your phone to use 2-factor Authentication.

 Both options 1 & 2 work with LinuxGSM.

 Steam Guard via Smartphone is not compatible because it requires a code every time you login to SteamCMD.
-This is problematic if you want your servers to auto update.
+This is problematic if you want your game servers to auto-update.

-If you have Steam Guard via email enabled the first time you start SteamCMD you will be prompt to enter a steam Guard code and receive an email with the code.
-Copy and paste the code in to the prompt and press enter.
+If you have Steam Guard via email enabled the first time you start SteamCMD you will be prompted to enter a steam Guard code and you will receive an email with the code.
+Copy and paste the code into the prompt and press enter.
 You will not need to enter a code again.